MediaMath/t1-node/README.md

 **There's a feature that isn't supported yet!
 Can you add it?**

 Yep!
 Please check the [open isses](https://github.com/MediaMath/t1-node/issues) to see if this is already a known problem or request.
 If it is, we'd love to hear your comments and ideas on how best to approach it.
 If not, please [create an issue](https://github.com/MediaMath/t1-node/issues/new).
-Alternatively, consider contributing to the project
+Alternatively, consider contributing to the project!

 **I want to contribute!
 Is that OK?**